The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 We may be able to do some fiddling around with getting launchctl info for a particular job (for 10.5 and higher) before we decide how to apply desired state, but it’s going to be rather complicated, so I’d like to find the common cases first.

-#10 Updated by eric sorenson over 4 years ago
+#10 Updated by eric sorenson almost 5 years ago

 I think Nigel’s update in #4 is right in that I am doing enough questionable things to make this an edge-case.
 His point about not replacing a system plist is a fair one, but rather disabling it and adding our own in the non-OS-controlled /Library/LaunchDaemons area is a good one.